Kelapa Gading: Government

 As a district (Indonesian kecamatan), Kelapa Gading is the southernmost district of North Jakarta.
-Kelapa Gading has a total area of 1,633.7 ha.
+Kelapa Gading has a total land area of 1,633.7 ha.
 The district is bounded by Bekasi Raya - Perintis Kemerdekaan Road to the south, Sunter Canal to the west, Bendungan Batik Canal to the north, and Cakung - Petukangan River to the east.

 Kelapa Gading is divided into 3 kelurahan (administrative villages):